Michael Kusugak

-Michael Arvaarluk Kusugak (Inuktitut: ᐊᕐᕚᕐᓗᒃ ᑯᓱᒐᖅ) is a storyteller and a Canadian Inuk children's writer, who tells stories about Arctic and Inuit culture.
+Michael Arvaarluk Kusugak (ᐊᕐᕚᕐᓗᒃ ᑯᓱᒐᖅ; born April 27, 1948) is a Canadian Inuk storyteller and children's writer, who tells stories about Arctic and Inuit culture.

+Life and career

 He was born April 27, 1948, just north of Chesterfield Inlet, at a point of land called Qatiktalik (known as Cape Fullterton in English).
-That same spring of 1948 he and his family moved to Repulse Bay and in 1960 to Rankin Inlet.
-In 2019, he lives in Sooke, British Columbia and plans to move to Manitoba in the summer.
+That same spring of 1948, he and his family moved to Repulse Bay and in 1960 to Rankin Inlet.
+As of 2022, he lives in Manitoba, near Lake Winnipeg.

-In 1954, a plane arrived and at the age of six, Michael Kusugak and many of his friends were sent away to residential school.
+In 1954, at age six, Michael Kusugak and many of his friends were sent away to residential school.
 The teachers were strict and did not allow the children to speak their own language, Inuktitut.
 Kusugak remembers sitting in the back of the class crying most of the time.
-The following year, Michael successfully hid when the plane came to take him and his friends away again.
+The following year, Kusugak successfully hid when the plane came to take him and his friends away again.
 However, he returned the following year and became one of the first Inuit in the eastern Arctic to graduate from high school.
 He was also educated in Yellowknife, Churchill and Saskatoon.
 He has later worked as an educational administrator for Nunavut Arctic College.

 Michael Kusugak grew up living a traditional, nomadic Inuit life with his family.
-Every night, Michael pleaded with his grandmother to tell him a story, until she eventually gave in.
-In this environment, Michael's love of storytelling was born.
-It wasn't until Michael had his own children that he realized that there was hardly anything written for children about life in the Arctic, so he started telling them his grandmother's stories.
+He realized his love of storytelling in this environment, with his grandmother telling him a story each night.
+Once Kusugak had his own children, he realized that there was very little written for children about life in the Arctic, so he started telling them his grandmother's stories.
 In the late 1980s, Robert Munsch visited a local school and stayed in the Kusugak household.
-Along with Munsch as a co-author, Michael wrote his first book, A Promise is a Promise, published in 1988.
-Michael Arvaarluk Kusugak has been writing ever since.
+Along with Munsch as a co-author, Kusugak wrote his first book, A Promise is a Promise, published in 1988.
 His books have been published in French, Korean, Japanese and Braille.

 All of Kusugak's books, except for T is for Territories, which is part of a non-fiction series, are illustrated by Vladyana Krykorka.
 Krykorka came to Toronto from Prague when the Soviet Union invaded Czechoslovakia.
 She illustrated A Promise is a Promise in 1988, and since then has been to Nunavut many times to visit, photograph and paint the land and people.
 She has also written and illustrated a set of her own books depicting the land and animals of the north: Arctic Land, Arctic Sea, and Arctic Sky.